-Personnel Transport 2017
+Personnel Transport 2018

-The field participants will deploy to Kangerlussuaq, Greenland mostly via Copenhagen and in a few cases from Stratton AB, Scotia, N.Y.
+The field participants will deploy to Kangerlussuaq, Greenland mostly via Copenhagen and in a some cases from Stratton AB, Scotia, N.Y.
 The transport to and from EGRIP camp will be direct from/to Kangerlussuaq with a U.S. air force LC130.
-A windsled team will arrive to camp on the snow and will be flown out of EGRIP.
+Some members of the AWI Basler team will arrive and leave with this aircraft.